ultimatecoder/ultimatecoder.github.io/_posts/2017-12-05-book-review-docker-up-running.md

 virtualization layer using Namespaces.
 Docker limits the execution of container using CGroups (Control Groups).
 Namespaces and CGroups are GNU/Linux level dependencies used by Docker under the hood.
 If you are an API developer, then you should not skip Chapter 11.
-This chapter is discussing two well-followed patterns Twelve-Factor App and The Reactive manifesto.
+This chapter is discussing two recommended/popular patterns; Twelve-Factor App and The Reactive manifesto.
 These guidelines are helpful while designing the architecture of your services.
 The book concludes with further challenges of using Docker as a container tool.